mardini1974/ATCduino/README.md

 ```
 also note instead of calling postgui.hal we replaced it with **postgui_list.hal** to add extra post gui hal files.

-**Importatnt note for tool prepare-tool prepared and and tool change - tool changed loop signals
+**Important note for tool prepare-tool prepared and and tool change - tool changed loop signals
 must be available in you hal file refer to core_sim.hal**

 ## Usage